 Both involve going onto the roof so these should be carried out by competent and experienced persons only:

 - have the moss removed by scrapers and brushes

-- have the roof power washed
+- have the roof cleaned with a power washer

 With both methods, it’s very likely that you’ll come across some remedial work that needs to be completed.

 This is usually replacing broken or chipped tiles, cement repairs and unblocking rainwater pipes etc.

 Both methods are very effective at removing the moss.

 If you want to have your roof re-coloured, coated or sealed, then we suggest you clean it first with a power washer.